Bar Application Process Overview

 Pathway 1 allows applicants to satisfy the skills competency requirement by submitting a certification from their law school confirming that (1) the school’s curriculum incorporates the teaching of skills and professional values required for participation in the legal profession, and (2) that the applicant has acquired sufficient competency in those skills and sufficient familiarity with those values.

 Miami Law J.D. students are introduced to a core set of skills and professional values beginning in our mandatory orientation programming and then continuing through the standard required curriculum.
-In order to satisfy Pathway I, students must complete the educational program described below:
+To satisfy Pathway I, students must complete the educational program described below:

 • At least four credits in the Legal Communication & Research Program, which teaches the following list of skills: